-In North America, we spend more money on the diet industry than the government spends on health, education and welfare combined.
-One in four Canadian teens say they would rather be famous than work to make a difference in the world.
-As the face of MTV and the LA correspondent for ETALK, Jessi talks candidly about navigating a material and pop-culture obsessed world.
-She opens up about her own experiences working in an industry where quite often, how you look is more important than how you think, your net worth is more relevant than your self-worth, and success is measured by what you have rather than what you have to give.
-Jessi encourages her young audience to discover that happiness is not about what you have in your life, but what you choose to do with it.
+Jessi Cruickshank talks candidly about navigating a material and pop-culture obsessed world.
+She opens up about her own experiences working in an industry where quite often how you look is more important than how you think, where your net worth is more relevant than your self-worth, and where success is measured by what you have not what you have to give.
+Revealing a new side of herself, Jessi will empower her young audience to discover that happiness is not about what you have in your life, but what you choose to do with it.

-Jessi attended the University of Toronto on a full scholarship and graduated with honors, but the things she cherishes the most about her university education had nothing to do with her formal “education.”
-Jessi will speak about how she got involved in university by starting a special needs drama program at a local high school, joining the student council, playing intramural sports and getting involved with Free the Children, and why students should strive to find a similar balance.
-Telling a series of wildly funny, honest and relatable anecdotes, Jessi displays an uncanny ability to relate to young audiences, leaving them motivated to create opportunities and make the most of their college experience.
+Jessi will speak about how getting involved in school impacted her life and why students should strive to find a similar balance.
+Cruickshank started a special needs drama program at a local high school, joined the student council, played intramural sports and became involved with Free the Children.
+Telling a series of wildly funny, honest and relatable anecdotes, Jessi’s uncanny ability to relate to young audiences will leave them motivated to create opportunities and make the most of their college experience.

-As the host of a live daily talk show on MTV broadcasted to over 90 million homes across North America, Jessi knows how to work a room.
+As the host of a live daily talk show on MTV, broadcast to over 90 million homes across North America, Jessi knows how to work a room.
 With her signature warmth and wit, Jessi has MC’d and hosted charity fundraisers, private parties, red carpets, award shows, store openings and corporate events all across Canada and the US.
-Her sharp wit and charm allow her to relate to any crowd and make any event a truly memorable one.
+Her ability to think on her toes and relate to any crowd makes any event a truly memorable one.